InaFPedersen/InaFPedersen/README.md

 - TypeScript
 - .NET

-And I'm still learning on all of these programming languages.
+And I'm still a junior in all of these programming languages.